Freestyle BMX: BMX Park

 Skateparks are used by BMX riders as well as skateboarders, inline skaters and freestyle scooter-riders.
 Skateparks themselves can be made of wood, concrete or metal.
 Styles of riding will depend on the style of the parks.
 Wood is more suited to a flowing style, with riders searching for gaps and aiming to get the highest airs from the coping.
 Concrete parks usually tend to contain bowls and pools.
 However, it is not unusual for riders to merge the two styles in either type of park.

 Concrete parks are commonly built outdoors due to their ability to withstand years of exposure to the elements of conditions.
-Concrete parks are also often publicly funded due to their permanent and low cost nature in comparison to wood parks.
+Concrete parks are also often publicly funded due to their permanent and low-cost nature in comparison to wood parks.
 Parks made from wood are popular with commercial skateparks, but harder to maintain, as the wood can start to decompose over time, or the features can be damaged through extensive use.
 Wooden parks are often considered safer than concrete, as during an impact, the wooden surface deflects by a small amount, in contrast to concrete, which is inelastic.
 Parks designed with BMX use in mind will typically have steel coping along the side that is less prone to damage than concrete or pool coping.

-There are a number of competitions that focus on the BMX Park discipline, with X Games typically focussing on progressive tricks and large jumps, and other competitions such as the Vans BMX Pro Cup focusing more on flowing and stylish riding on bowl style courses.
+There are a number of competitions that focus on the BMX park discipline, with X Games typically focusing on progressive tricks and large jumps, and other competitions such as the Vans BMX Pro Cup focusing more on flowing and stylish riding on bowl style courses.

-In June 2017, the Olympic Committee announced that BMX Freestyle Park would be featured at the Summer 2020 Tokyo Olympic Games.
+In June 2017, the Olympic Committee announced that BMX freestyle park would be featured at the Summer 2020 Tokyo Olympic Games.